WesleyRenaud/Mancala/README.md

 ## Description

-This new version of Mancala expands on the interface and playability of the game, while refactoring the classes of the program to make the units more cohesive, while also reducing coupling.
-The game now employs two rule sets: the standard Kalah rules and the new Ayo rules which iteratively moves the stones.
-There is also a feature to connect individual games to a player or user profile, which counts the number of games played and wins within in each rule set.
-We refactored the units of code by dissecting the board class into two parts.
-We split the board class into two parts: the game rules, and the data structure.
-The two rule sets extend the abstract gameRules class, and the Pit and Store classes implement the interfact, countable, which allows most parts of the game to use these classes without knowing the specific implementations of stores and pits.
+ * This program allows you to play Mancala using two different rulesets: the Ayo ruleset and the traditional Kalah ruleset
+ * The game is interfaced to a GUI which provides options for saving and loading games and user profiles, which track the number of wins and games played in each ruleset
+ * There is an explanation on the game of Mancala and each ruleset at the bottom of the README

 ## Getting Started